ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/custom-beagle-activity.md

 You can watch the state and treat the errors from **`onServerDrivenContainerStateChanged()`**

+You can observe a server-driven activity status and handle errors using the function [`onServerDrivenContainerStateChanged()`]({{< ref path="/resources/customization/beagle-for-android/loading-and-errors-treatment" lang="pt" >}}).
+This function has as parameter that indicates the status of a server-driven activity, and when any error occurs, the state `ServerDrivenState.Error` will be received at this function.

 ```kotlin
 override fun onServerDrivenContainerStateChanged(state: ServerDrivenState) {
      if (state is ServerDrivenState.Error) {